Bachelor of Music in Music

 Pre-requisites: MUSC 209.

-Students learn to organize musical ideas into logical forms and apply the skills learned to musical works using a broad variety of media.
+Students learn to organize musical ideas into logical forms and apply the skills learned to compose musical works for a broad variety of media.

 Catalog Listing